spiffe/tornjak/docs/tornjak-quickstart.md

 ```

 ### Updating the SPIRE Server statefulset
 Next, we need to update the image of the SPIRE server statefulset, as well as make sure we pass in the Tornjak config.
-The statefulset will look something like this, where we have commented on the changed or new lines:
+The statefulset will look something like this, where we have commented leading with a 👈 on the changed or new lines:

 ```
 ➜  quickstart git:(master) cat server-statefulset.yaml